marc7s/Geodle/README.md

 1. Setup your SQL Express database with the correct credentials.
 Note that the database user needs to be an administrator for Prisma to be able to migrate
 2. Run `npm run deploy-dev` if you need to deploy the database
+3. Run `npm run generate-dev` if you need to regenerate the types
+4. Run `npm run generate-geojson` if you need to regenerate the GeoJson files
-3. Build the application with the `DevDockerfile`
+5. Build the application with the `DevDockerfile`

 ### Prod

 1. Setup your SQL Express database with the correct credentials.
 Note that the database user needs to be an administrator for Prisma to be able to migrate
 2. Run `npm run deploy-prod` if you need to deploy the database
+3. Run `npm run generate-prod` if you need to regenerate the types
+4. Run `npm run generate-geojson` if you need to regenerate the GeoJson files
-3. Build the application with the `ProdDockerfile`
+5. Build the application with the `ProdDockerfile`